Like this article?

 Go on, give it a kudu!

 A cat-like carnivore with a leopard pattern—the genet is a unique critter that will surely grab attention on your African safari.
 Even if it may hang around the safari lodge with its highly distinctive musky smell, it surely is not a cat!
-Its closest family members are the mongoose and civet and 17 genet species are found throughout the largest parts of Africa.
-It is also not uncommon to find members of the Common Genet family on the European continent.
+Its closest family members are the mongoose and civet and between 14 to17 genet species are found throughout the largest parts of Africa.
+It is also not uncommon to find members of the common genet family on the European continent.

 Common throughout most of the African continent, thanks to its complex evolutionary history in Africa, today’s genet is well-adapted to several kinds of African habitats, from forestry environments to grassland.
 Three of the most likely to be seen genets include the large-spotted genet, the small-spotted genet and the common genet.